rob-myers/rob-myers.github.io/articles/tech-pt1.md

 Moreover if React renders the component for another reason, it'll use the mutated `state` to set the viewBox attribute (so, no change).
 Why bother avoiding these virtual DOM computations though?
 To avoid needlessly recomputing `<Grid />` and `children` whenever we pan or zoom.
-Our game may contain many elements, and we'd rather not recompute their virtual DOM many times per second.
+Our game may contain many elements, and we'd rather not recompute their virtual DOM tens of times per second.

 The above situation is handled by a single DOM mutation.
 In more complex situations we'll integrate [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).